richardstartin/richardstartin.github.io/_posts/2017-11-19-beware-collection-factory-methods.md

 published: true
 post_date: 2017-11-19 20:24:39
 ---
-I saw an interesting tweet referencing a <a href="https://github.com/google/guava/issues/1268" rel="noopener" target="_blank">Github issue</a> where the impact of including an (in my view) unnecessary implementation of the <code language="java">List</code> interface impacted inlining decisions, causing 20x degradation in throughput.
-Guava's <code language="java">ImmutableList</code> is my favourite class to seek and destroy because of the way it is often used - it tends to be associated with unnecessary copying where encapsulation would be a better solution.
-I had assumed performance gains won from finding and deleting all the instances of <code language="java">ImmutableList</code> had been thanks to relieving the garbage collector from medieval torture.
-The performance degradation observed in the benchmark is caused by use of <code>ImmutableList</code>, along with all its subclasses, alongside <code>ArrayList</code>, making calls to <code>List</code> <em>bimorphic</em> at best, causing the JIT compiler to generate slower code.
-I may have inadvertently profited from better inlining in the past simply by removing as many <code>ImmutableList</code>s as possible!
+I saw an interesting tweet referencing a <a href="https://github.com/google/guava/issues/1268" rel="noopener" target="_blank">Github issue</a> where the impact of including an (in my view) unnecessary implementation of the `List` interface impacted inlining decisions, causing 20x degradation in throughput.
+Guava's `ImmutableList` is my favourite class to seek and destroy because of the way it is often used - it tends to be associated with unnecessary copying where encapsulation would be a better solution.
+I had assumed performance gains won from finding and deleting all the instances of `ImmutableList` had been thanks to relieving the garbage collector from medieval torture.
+The performance degradation observed in the benchmark is caused by use of `ImmutableList`, along with all its subclasses, alongside `ArrayList`, making calls to `List` <em>bimorphic</em> at best, causing the JIT compiler to generate slower code.
+I may have inadvertently profited from better inlining in the past simply by removing as many `ImmutableList`s as possible!

 This post doesn't go into any details about the various mechanisms of method dispatch, and if you want to understand the impact of polymorphism on inlining, bookmark Aleksey Shipilev's authoritative <a href="https://shipilev.net/blog/2015/black-magic-method-dispatch/" rel="noopener" target="_blank">post</a> and read it when you have some time to really concentrate.

-Without resorting to using <code language="java">LinkedList</code>, is it possible to contrive cases in Java 9 where performance is severely degraded by usages of <code language="java">Collections.unmodifiableList</code> and <code language="java">List.of</code> factory methods?
-Along with <code language="java">ArrayList</code>, these are random access data structures so this should highlight the potential performance gains inlining can give.
+Without resorting to using `LinkedList`, is it possible to contrive cases in Java 9 where performance is severely degraded by usages of `Collections.unmodifiableList` and `List.of` factory methods?
+Along with `ArrayList`, these are random access data structures so this should highlight the potential performance gains inlining can give.

-The methodology is very simple: I randomly vary the <code language="java">List</code> implementation and plug it into the same algorithm.
+The methodology is very simple: I randomly vary the `List` implementation and plug it into the same algorithm.
 It is cruder than you would see in Aleksey Shipilev's post because I've targeted only the <strong>worst case</strong> by creating equal bias between implementations.
 Aleksey demonstrates that inlining decisions are statistical and opportunistic (the JIT can guess and later deoptimise), and if 90% of your call sites dispatch to the same implementation, it doesn't matter as much as when the choice is made uniformly.
-It will vary from application to application, but it could easily be as bad as the case I present if <code language="java">List</code> is used polymorphically.
+It will vary from application to application, but it could easily be as bad as the case I present if `List` is used polymorphically.

 I created five benchmarks which produce the same number, the same way.
-Three of these benchmarks only ever call into a single implementation of <code language="java">List</code> and will be inlined monomorphically, to avoid bias, the result is XOR'd with a call to <code language="java">ThreadLocalRandom.current().nextInt()</code> because the other benchmarks need this.
-One benchmark only ever calls into <code language="java">List.of</code> and <code language="java">ArrayList</code>, then one benchmark randomly chooses a list for each invocation.
+Three of these benchmarks only ever call into a single implementation of `List` and will be inlined monomorphically, to avoid bias, the result is XOR'd with a call to `ThreadLocalRandom.current().nextInt()` because the other benchmarks need this.
+One benchmark only ever calls into `List.of` and `ArrayList`, then one benchmark randomly chooses a list for each invocation.
 The difference is stark.
-You can really screw up performance by making the methods on <code language="java">List</code> megamorphic.
+You can really screw up performance by making the methods on `List` megamorphic.

 <div class="table-holder">
 <table class="table table-bordered table-hover table-condensed">